naruwo-github/MyAppForOrigamiSimulator/README.md

 <img src="./forDrawApp/myUI.png" width="600px">

 UI of my application with input.
+By using many tools, we can add many optional creases on inputted development.

 <img src="./forDrawApp/myUI2.png" width="600px">

-Results
+If the modification is finished, please write out the development of result.
+So, we can get .svg file.
+The next step is openning Origami Simulator App and throwing .svg file.
+Then, we can get 3D model of the Origami(with your modification).